ray-lee/cspace-public-browser.js/README.md

 ## Installation

-### For CollectionSpace Administrators
+### For Web Site Administrators

 The CollectionSpace public browser is a JavaScript application that runs in a web browser.
-To install the application in a WordPress site, use the [wp-collectionspace](https://github.com/collectionspace/wp-collectionspace) WordPress plugin.
+To add the application to a web site, see the [installation instructions](./docs/installing.md).

 ### For CollectionSpace Developers